ml6team/aws-promote-code/README.md

 ## 2.2 Setup operations artifacts
 Besides the Terraform-backend the operations account also hosts the different Docker-images in an Elastic-Container-Registry (ECR).
 Additionally the access rights for GitHub, which are needed to run our CI/CD, are created.

-Create the resources by running the following command from the `terraform/operations` folder:
+Create the resources on the operations account by running the following command from the `terraform/operations` folder:
 ```
 terraform init
 terraform apply -var-file="environment/operations.tfvars"